 We are all a mix and daily struggle.
 Charlie noted this in the video above, that he has a long list of failings.
 I don’t think he would have called himself a “good man”.
 I don’t know Charlie, but I would imagine he would be more comfortable with “a man with a mission”.

-Finally, I would note that in case of a public figure, I think it’s arrogant for anyone to try to assess someone’s goodness.
+I would note that in case of a public figure, I think it’s arrogant for anyone to try to assess someone’s “goodness”.
 We have no idea what is their internal life is, nor what they do when the lights aren’t shining.
 All we can talk about is what they said, what they did, and maybe what resulted from their life.

 Polarization

-Most people would agree that American society is becoming increasingly polarized, with some of us, the historical “middle of the road”, feeling disenfranchised by both sides.
-It seems like anything we say will be jumped on by one, if not both of the extremes, accusing us of siding with “the other”.
 I knew of Charlie Kirk, just like a know of several people who would be considered his opposites.
 I never bothered to dig in and learn what they really thought.
+Their rhetoric seems too focused on “winning” rather than finding a path forward.
 I spend my limited time looking for small ways that I can impact my local community.
 I pay attention to people who are successfully bridge building and foster collaboration which is bringing about positive change on the local level.
 Maybe this is short sighted… or maybe this the the only way to bring about lasting change.

 Context and Soundbites